will-chung/tritonai-hmi/documentation/design.md

 ## Functionality

 Since the HMI is currently only a frontend template not connected to any backend, it is difficult to see it at work.
-However, to view a short demo of gauges displaying different values, set any car number.
-This will trigger the HMI to "connect" to a vehicle and start moving the gauges to simulate data coming in.
+However, to view a short demo of the gauges displaying different values, set any car number by pressing on `SELECT CAR`.
+This will trigger the HMI to "connect" to a vehicle and the gauges will update to simulate data coming in.